clang-ykt/ONNF/doc/Dialects/onnx.md

 1. `boxes`: memref of any type values or tensor of any type values
 1. `scores`: memref of any type values or tensor of any type values
-1. `max_output_boxes_per_class`: memref of any type values or tensor of any type values
+1. `max_output_boxes_per_class`: memref of any type values or tensor of any type values or none type
-1. `iou_threshold`: memref of any type values or tensor of any type values
+1. `iou_threshold`: memref of any type values or tensor of any type values or none type
-1. `score_threshold`: memref of any type values or tensor of any type values
+1. `score_threshold`: memref of any type values or tensor of any type values or none type

 #### Attributes: